Leap is part of the Informa Markets Division of Informa PLC

 Remote work.
 We are all still adjusting to it, sitting behind our desks on conference calls with kids yelling in the background, pets coming in at inappropriate times, and easy access to the fridge.

-Despite the downsides to working from home, what we may not know is that our lock-down and the COVID-19 crisis accelerated the adoption of cloud across Saudi Arabia.
+Despite the downsides to working from home, what we may not know is that our lock-down and the COVID-19 crisis accelerated the adoption of cloud computing and digital transformation across Saudi Arabia.

 According to the IDC, over 25% of enterprises in Saudi Arabia have plans in place to deploy on-premises/dedicated private clouds, multiple public clouds, and legacy platforms to meet their infrastructure needs.
 Sometimes they use a mix of all three - or as we like to call it, hybrid cloud.

 "As the reliance on multiple workloads hits a new high, accelerated by the global COVID-19 outbreak, IDC expects to see more and more organisations across the Kingdom embracing multi-cloud," says Hamza Naqshbandi, IDC's Country Manager for Saudi Arabia and Bahrain.
 "Uncertain market realities caused by the pandemic situation are forcing organisations to reevaluate their cybersecurity exposure as they pivot from a 'cloud-last' to a 'cloud-also' mindset.
 The most important aspect of this paradigm shift is going to be around how to stay responsive to customer needs, how to scale in a safe and secure manner, and how to facilitate the transition of work from an office desk to the home."